574n13y/Dev_Ops/Day18.md

    - These commands display network configuration details, including IP addresses.

 3. **Cloud Computing**: What are Availability Zones?
 How do they help with fault tolerance in cloud environments?
+   - **Availability Zones (AZs)** are distinct, isolated data centers within a specific cloud region, designed to provide high availability and fault tolerance.
+Resources are spread across multiple AZs to prevent a single point of failure.
+For example, if one AZ experiences a power outage, resources in other AZs remain unaffected, ensuring resilience.

 4. **DevOps**: Define Continuous Delivery and compare it with Continuous Integration.
 5. **Tools & Technology**: What is Kubernetes?
 Set up a local Kubernetes cluster using Minikube or kind.
 6. **Scenario**: You are tasked with automating a daily report generation process.
 How would you design a simple pipeline for this?